PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 ### Tracking events
 *Requires Analytics*

 To collect data about user's interaction with interactive components of your app, like button presses or the use of a particular item in a game use ``event`` method.
-More about [events](https://helpcenter-piwik-pro.intercom.help/user-guides/action-reports/actions-reports-events) and [ultimate guide to event tracking](https://piwik.pro/blog/event-tracking-ultimate-guide/).

 ```java
 TrackHelper.track().event("category", "action").path("/main/actionScreen").name("label").value(1000f).with(tracker);